perottobc/maven-x2p-plugin/README.md

 Read xml-file and access data as properties for use with maven filtering

 Example:
-Put meta-desc.xml from test/resources next pom.xml, and add the plugin:
+Put meta-desc.xml from test/resources next to pom.xml in your project, and add the plugin:

 ```
 <plugin>